 Justice Gants discusses the Court’s Strategic Plan to achieve Justice with Dignity and Speed.
 He talks about the changes in the Massachusetts Court System and his role as Co-Chair of the Access to Justice Commission.

-Judge Chernoff provides reflections for his grand children in a discussion of his book: “Bench Notes”
+Judge Chernoff provides us with a Judges Reflections for His Grand children in a discussion of his book: “Bench Notes”